 Stephen Bury, Frick Art Reference Library

 Matthew Carson, International Center for Photography Library

 Sara Rubinow, New York Public Library

-David Senior, Museum of Modern Art Library
+David Senior, San Francisco Museum of Modern Art Library

 Susan E. Thomas, Long Island University Brooklyn Library

 Tony White, Thomas J. Watson Library, The Metropolitan Museum of Art